How to Get the Equity Commercial Real Estate Offers with a REIT Monday, January 09, 2017

 Although The Robert Weiler Company does not deal directly with real estate investment trusts, we’ve been around long enough to know whom you can speak to.
 In our various commercial real estate dealings, we often come across a variety of REITs that either buy or sell properties.

-If you are seeking a larger investment, let the experts at The Robert Weiler Company help!
+If you are seeking a larger commercial real estate investment, let the experts at The Robert Weiler Company help!
 You can perform a property search using our online tool to get an idea as to the available properties.
 Or we can personally assist you with your CRE needs at 614-221-4286.
 If you’re interested in getting the best equity your commercial real estate offers, we can steer you in the right direction.